aws-samples/amazonmsk-managed-observability/README.md

 	* AmazonMSK_Cloudformation.yml - Deploys resources for Amazon MSK
 	* AMG_AMP_Cloudformation.yml - Deploys resource for Amazon Managed Prometheus and Amazon Managed Grafana

+Grafana Dashboard JSON files : Use below files to import Grafana dashbaord for

+* AWS-MSK_KafkaCluster-Overview-Dashboard	-	Creates a dashboad to give overview of Amazon MSK Cluster
+* AWS-MSK_KafkaCluster-Metrics-Dashboard	-	Creates a dashboad to give topic level details for an Amazon MSK Cluster
+* AWS-MSK_KafkaCluster-CloudWatch-Dashboard	-	Creates a dashboad to give Amazon MSK Cluster CloudWatch Metrics

 ## Security